aizip/FlagEmbedding_Aizip/docs/source/index.rst

 ..
-FlagEmbedding documentation master file, created by sphinx-quickstart on Sat Oct 12 13:27:49 2024.
+FlagEmbedding_Aizip documentation master file, created by sphinx-quickstart on Sat Oct 12 13:27:49 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.